Generic Name: Tiotropium Capsules for Inhalation (ty oh TRO pee um)

 What do I do if I miss a dose?

 - Take a missed dose as soon as you think about it.

-- Do not take more than 1 dose of tiotropium capsules for inhalation in 24 hours.
+- Do not take more than 1 dose of tiotropium capsules for inhalation in the same day.

 See also: Dosage Information (in more detail)

 What are some side effects that I need to call my doctor about right away?

 WARNING/CAUTION: Even though it may be rare, some people may have very bad and sometimes deadly side effects when taking a drug.
 Tell your doctor or get medical help right away if you have any of the following signs or symptoms that may be related to a very bad side effect: